champa720/material.io/_sections/materials/science/cc-basics/chapter-3/lesson-3.4.md

 Decades ago, ecologist Barry Commoner described four basic laws of ecology that apply to all ecosystems.

   1. Everything is connected to everything else.
 What happens to one organism within an ecosystem affects all organisms in some way.

   1. Everything goes somewhere.
 Nature doesn't create waste, and it doesn't throw things away.
 What exists remains in existence in one form or another.

   1. Nature knows more than humankind.
 Things are always changing within nature.
 When humans cause those changes, however, the changes are likely to be harmful to the system.

   1. Everything has limits.
 That is, there is only so much nature that humans can exploit, or take advantage of.
 When humans use natural resources, those resources eventually change from useful to useless forms.

 ## Responding to Change

 As Commoner's third law of ecology tells us, nature is always changing.
 And as his first law says, all living and nonliving elements within an ecosystem are connected.
 What happens to one affects all.

 Within an ecosystem, organisms live in equilibrium, or balance, responding to the natural changes that are constantly occurring within any system.
-Some changes,_. however, are larger than others.
+Some changes, however, are larger than others.
 All ecosystems respond to disruptions, which are breaks or interruptions in normal events.
 Nature causes some of these disruptions.
 Humans cause others.

 ### Fire and Floods as Disruptions